Impairment stage 3 is related to the objective evidence of impairment.

-After being assigned to a specific segment and after being assigned to a specific impairment stage, a significance test is applied for deals impaired in stage 3.
+In a first step a significance test is applied for such deals impaired in stage 3.

 The significance test compares the total exposure of an individual deal with a configured threshold.
 If the total exposure exceeds the threshold, it will be classified as a significant deal.
 Otherwise, it will be classified as a non-significant deal.
 For details about the significance test please refer to Significance Test.

-In both cases, the risk provision is calculated at individual deal level on the basis of the comparison of the Gross Carrying Amount (GCA) and the recoverable amount, but for
+In both cases, the risk provision is calculated on individual deal level.
+The basis of calculation is the comparison of the Gross Carrying Amount (GCA) and the recoverable amount, but for

 - Significant deals, the recoverable amount is derived on the basis of individual deal specific recovery cash flows.